 Andorra is characterized by its raft of financial and tax advantages, both for individuals and businesses, which makes it an attractive developed country in which to invest.
 Furthermore, it’s on the list of the world’s most tax-friendly countries.

-In this article, created in collaboration with our partner Andorra Sotheby’s International Realty, we help you to discover the key points about this ever sought-after destination:
+In this article, created in collaboration with our partner Andorra Sotheby’s International Realty, we capture the essential points about this ever sought-after destination:

 - Lifestyle in the Principality of Andorra.

-- Upscale real estate in Andorra, from new development to ski chalets, to design apartments.
+- Upscale real estate, from new development to ski chalets and the top 1% of homes.

 - Tax tips for foreign investors.